Periyar River: Sources

 The source of the Periyar lies high in the Western Ghats.
-The state of Kerala asserted during the hearings on the Mullaperiyar issue in the Supreme Court of India that the Periyar originates in Kerala, flows entirely through Kerala and joins the sea in the Kerala.
+The state of Kerala asserted during the hearings on the Mullaperiyar Dam issue in the Supreme Court of India that the Periyar originates in Kerala, flows entirely through Kerala and joins the sea in Kerala.
 This was also admitted by the state of Tamil Nadu in the court.
 Periyar originates at the southeastern border of Idukki district.
 The source of the river lies in the remote forests of the Periyar Tiger Reserve.
 The river originates from Chokkampatti Mala, a peak on the southern boundary of the Periyar Tiger Reserve.